School draws out lonely kids by fostering friendships

 "The kids know, we have found, as much as six weeks before teachers know what's really going on in a classroom," says Garrity.
 "Who's getting picked on, who's getting left out."

 Garrity says the techniques in her book came from hours of interviewing schoolchildren and observing them on playgrounds.
-Researchers working with Garrity looked at a suburban school where her bully-proofing techniques were put in place and found that over four years, bullying behavior -- like verbal and physical abuse and children being excluded -- was cut in half.
+Researchers working with Garrity looked at a suburban school where her bully-proofing techniques were put in place and found that over four years, bullying behavior -- like verbal and physical abuse and children being excluded -- was cut by half.

 Garrity says children who don't learn to make friends can become depressed and withdrawn but are often invisible to teachers.
 Sometimes such children commit suicide, or act out violently against other children.
 All it takes to turn such children around, she says, is one good friend.